Updated – Originally published January 17, 2024

 Emojis can have several possible meanings in this emerging language, and a combination of emojis can mean something else entirely.
 Context should be taken into account as well.

-As an example, text messaging a maple leaf might be referencing Canada, or could be emoji drug slang for an illicit drug.
+As an example, text messaging a maple leaf might be referencing Canada, or it could be emoji drug slang for an illicit drug.

 Combinations of emojis are used as sentences and allow kids to be involved in illicit drug activity without parents being aware.
 If you see a common emoji grouped with seemingly harmless emojis, take a closer look.